Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         4.  click the upper arrow button to  deploy it

     2. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) to the editor,
+        1. Copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) to the editor,
         2. Specify an active period that you want the pipeline to run.
 It should be the same as the MLPipeline
-        3. click the upper arrow button to  deploy it
+        3. Click the upper arrow button to  deploy it

 ## PowerBI Dashboard